Unnecessarily Large Vessel

 - The episode "Battle Of The Planets", from Invader Zim, has the entire planet of Mars being converted into a giant spaceship, piloted by Zim.
 Later on, Mercury is also revealed to be a spaceship, which Dib promptly uses to fight Zim, leading to a hilarious montage of Zim and Dib bumping the planets into each other and actually dogfighting.
 With planets.

-- The Zeppelin the Hindenburg ended up as one of these.
-This was because she was designed to use non-flamable helium as the lifting gas but the company had to settle for flammable hydrogen due to an embargo.
-However this change also meant she had the capability to carry four times what she had the capacity to carry.
-It's sister the Graf Zeppelin II could carry nearly twice as many passengers and had plus sized state rooms for its wealthier travelers.
+- The Hindenburg ended up as one of these.
+This was because she was designed to use non-flammable helium as the lifting gas but the company had to settle for flammable hydrogen due to an embargo.
+However, this change also meant she had the capability to carry four times what she had the capacity to carry.
+Its sister the Graf Zeppelin II could carry nearly twice as many passengers and had plus sized state rooms for its wealthier travelers.

 - The Great Eastern was launched in 1858 and was bigger than any ship built for the next half century.
-She was a commercial failure in part because there simply wasn't any need for such a huge ship in the 1860s.
+She was a commercial failure in part because there simply wasn't any need for such a huge ship in the 1860s — the main reason for her size was the dearth of coaling stops along the route to Australia, her proposed destination, and she was designed to be able to carry all the coal for her horrendously inefficient engines herself.
 Finally the development of transoceanic cables gave the giant ship a purpose, as she could carry an ocean-spanning spool of cable in one trip.

 - The Boeing 747 became this for a number of airlines, particularly Braniff International, which was operating flights with the huge planes nearly empty, and was probably a contributor to the airline's eventual collapse.